typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/strict-boolean-expressions.md

 - `any` and `unknown` - Provides following suggestions:
   - Explicitly cast value to a boolean (`value` → `Boolean(value)`)

+## When Not To Use It

+If your project isn't likely to experience bugs from falsy non-boolean values being used in logical conditions, you can skip enabling this rule.

 ## Related To

 - [no-unnecessary-condition](./no-unnecessary-condition.md) - Similar rule which reports always-truthy and always-falsy values in conditions